Unreal Engine 4/5 Scripting System

 Opening in an IDE

-Visual Studio / Rider
+Visual Studio

-Afterwards open the generated .sln
+Then open the generated .sln file in the build directory.

 Note that you should also commit & push the submodules that you've updated if the reason why you updated was not because someone else pushed an update, and you're just catching up to it.